OkomoJacob/LoginUI/README.md

 $ flutter doctor
 ```

 4. If you found no issues, then you're safe and Ok to test this application locally.Run command 5 below and go ahead.
-If not, kindly check the [getting started with Flutter in Linux](https://docs.flutter.dev/get-started/install/linux) or [getting started with Flutter in windows](https://docs.flutter.dev/get-started/install/windows) or [getting started with Flutter in Mac](https://docs.flutter.dev/get-started/install/macos) or [getting started with Flutter in Chrome OS](https://docs.flutter.dev/get-started/install/chromeos).
-This is Operatring Sytem dependent.
+If not, kindly check the [getting started with flutter in Linux](https://docs.flutter.dev/get-started/install/linux) or [getting started with flutter in windows](https://docs.flutter.dev/get-started/install/windows) or [getting started with Flutter in Mac](https://docs.flutter.dev/get-started/install/macos) or [getting started with flutter in Chrome OS](https://docs.flutter.dev/get-started/install/chromeos).
+This is Operatring System dependent.

 5.Test this Application in your machinie.
 I've tested it and it's OK.
 ```shell